Flexible Physical Camouflage Generation Based on a Differential Approach: Experiments

 {\textbf{Evaluation Metrics }} For object detection models, AP@0.5 is commonly used to evaluate the recognition capability of the models.
 We set the value of AP@0.5 at an IoU threshold of 0.5 as the first evaluation metric for assessing attack performance.
 The purpose of adversarial camouflage is to conceal the target vehicle and evade detection by the object detector.
 Therefore, we collect all candidate boxes detected by the detector for each image, and if the confidence scores of all candidate boxes are below the threshold conf=0.5, the image is considered successfully attacked.
 The second evaluation metric is the Attack Success Rate (ASR), defined as the proportion of successfully attacked images among all test images.

 {\textbf{Implementation Details }} In the actual deployment of adversarial camouflage, there is a process of magnification and printing.
 To minimize the loss of details in adversarial camouflage, considering the existing hardware conditions, we set a higher resolution for the adversarial camouflage, with an initial size of 480*480.
 The adversarial camouflage uses the same random seed for each training iteration, initialized with random noise.
 We employ Adam as the optimizer with default parameters, a learning rate of 0.001, and a maximum of 10 epochs.
+We set $\upsilon_{model}$ to define the lighting mode: in the range [0, 0.33] for point light mode, in the range (0.33, 0.67] for directional light mode, and in the range (0.67, 1] for global illumination mode.
+The range for the light intensity parameter $\upsilon_{light}$ is set to [0.2, 5], and the range for the material reflectivity $\upsilon_{material}$ is set to [0.5, 1.5].
 The parameters of the loss function are configured based on extensive experimental experience, with the following settings: $\alpha=0.05$, $\beta=1.0$, $\gamma=1.0$, $\mu=2.5$, $\tau=2.0$.
 All our code is implemented in PyTorch and training/validation are conducted on an NVIDIA GeForce RTX 3090 GPU.